Actindo-AG/Documentation/Tasks/Operation/01_ManageEvents.md

 ## Create an event

-You can create an event to determine the moment when a task must be performed.
+You can create an event to define a scenario where a task must be created.

 #### Prerequisites